biuh-dt/biuh-dt.github.io/fee/README.md

 ## III.
 Supporting Documents (one ZIP or RAR file):
 1. Accepted Paper (PDF) or Academic Work
-(Conference only) 2.
-Acceptance Letter (Screenshot or saved as PDF from email) (Conference only) 3.
-Website link and Screenshot of the conference official website (Conference only) 4.
-Website link and Screenshot of the fee information on the conference website (Non-conference) 5.
-All possible supporting materials for the academic activity.
+2. Acceptance Letter (Screenshot or saved as PDF from email)
+3. Website link and Screenshot of the conference official website
+4. Website link and Screenshot of the fee information on the conference website
+5. (Non-conference) All possible supporting materials for the academic activity.

 <br>